-

 “This is not a mistake but a malicious misrepresentation of facts and 68 out of their 88 questions are like this.
 For example, in the particular matter of DRI (directorate of revenue intelligence), the Supreme Court has given a final judgment.
 They know this as this was our disclosure in 15 different documents over several years.
 If they see any of these documents, they would know that they are wrong.
 They deliberately did this to mislead investors.”

-Singh said the group were still collating data and would move the Securities and Exchange Board of India against the short-seller once data collation was completed.
+Singh said the group companies were still collating data and would move the Securities and Exchange Board of India against the short-seller once data collation was completed.

 Subscribe to Business Standard Premium